brandonconway/knights_vs_robots/README.md

-A Phaser.js game using :ES6.
+A Phaser.js game using ES6.
-Based on Heywood's idea.
+A tower-defense style game based on my son's idea.
+Choose whether you are on Team Knights or Team Robots, Build your fortress, and protect it from the oncoming hordes.

+*Work-in-progress.*

 Dependencies